American Radio Personality, Musician,

 The title "Vote For Bob Crane" was created because the National Radio Hall of Fame used to allow public voting as part of their selection process.
 Thus, we needed to raise and build public awareness so people could literally vote for Bob Crane for his posthumous induction into the National Radio Hall of Fame via their official election ballot.
 Public voting was suspended indefinitely in 2012, but that was long after our title "Vote For Bob Crane" had been firmly established.
 We decided to keep the title, however, because it had become recognizable with our cause and efforts.
 That said, even though public voting no longer exists, we can still figuratively "vote" for Bob by showing our support for his proper and rightful recognition in places such as the National Radio Hall of Fame and the Hollywood Walk of Fame for his extensive and groundbreaking work in radio, television, and the entertainment field.

-Bob Crane: His Definitive Biography
+Bob Crane: The Definitive Biography

 Remembering Bob Crane